Augmented learning: Understanding Science

-Augmented reality has come a long way in the science field, but it is still in its infancy.
+AR technology greatly improves the way we teach STEM.
 They have started using webcams, making them read a certain marker label, then an object where the label would be comes up on the screen.
 Developers are continuing to gather information on how AR (augmented reality) could take its part in the learning environment.
 Over the past few years there have been technologies added to the classroom such as computers, laptops, projectors, white boards and much more.
 It is allowing students to be more engaged in what is happening.

+The significance of customized learning experiences has been brought to light by recent advancements in augmented reality educational applications.
+According to Lampropoulos et al.'s (2022) comprehensive evaluation of 670 studies, gamification components added to AR technology significantly boost student enthusiasm and engagement.
+Their study shows that "personalized AR experiences create more engaging learning environments, leading to improved knowledge academic performance."
+By accommodating different learning styles and speeds, these individualized experiences enable students to advance at their own speed while retaining a high level of motivation and interest in the material.

 Students are also now able to take notes without having to listening to what the teacher is saying, but instead writing what they typed on the projector.
 The notes can be more thorough and to the point, rather than an entire explanation.
 With the help of AR we can also see pictures on the board showing students the space in between certain objects such as planets or atoms.

+In modern times, augmented learning can help students understand complex topics with more success than the traditional model.
+One such example of a complex scientific topic benefiting from a virtual environment is continuous distillation.
+This topic is usually challenging for students to grasp as a diagram can only show states rather than a continuous change.
+Practical experiments are also less effective as the distillation process cannot be seen through the vessel it occurs in.